Derringer: Philadelphia Deringer

 Because of their small size and easy availability, Deringers sometimes had the dubious reputation of being a favored tool of assassins.
 The most famous Deringer used for this purpose was fired by John Wilkes Booth who assassinated United States President Abraham Lincoln at Ford's Theatre in Washington, D.C., on April 14, 1865.
 Booth's Deringer was unusual in that the rifling twisted counterclockwise (left-handed twist), rather than the typical clockwise twist.

 Colt Deringer

 Daniel Moore patented a single-shot metallic cartridge .38 Rimfire pistol in 1861.
 These pistols had barrels that pivoted sideways on the frame to allow access to the breech for reloading.
 Moore would manufacture them until 1865 when he sold out to the National Arms Company, which produced single-shot .41 Rimfire Deringers until 1870 when it was acquired by Colt's Patent Firearms Manufacturing Company.
 Colt continued to produce the .41 Rimfire Deringer after the acquisition, as an effort to help break into the metallic-cartridge gun market, but also introduced its own three single-shot Colt Deringer models, all of them also chambered in the .41 Rimfire cartridge.
-The last model to be in production, the third Colt Deringer, was not dropped until 1912.
-The third Colt Deringer model was re-released in the 1950s for western movies, under the name "Fourth Model Colt Deringer".
+The last model in production, the third Colt Deringer, was produced until 1912, and later re-released in the 1950s for western movies, under the name "Fourth Model Colt Deringer".